jhd1013/UFOs/README.md

 ![Filter by Date, State, and Shape](./static/images/date-state-shape.png)

 ## Recommendations for Improvement
+One drawback of this page is that it does not convert inputs or the data to common a common format (e.g. common case for text, common format for date) and as a result if someone enters "NJ" for New Jersey, the filter will provide no results.

 There are a number of improvements that could be made to enhance the usability of this page:
 - Provide a means to filter by partial date, such as by year, month, or day to allow users to find patterns in timing.
 - Prior to filtering, convert all text to the same case (upper or lower) to eliminate the risk of a failed match due to differing case.